JOURNALISTS are supposed to report the news

 interrupt him - hopefully with another news item, but probably not always

-The cutting above, left is from the August 3 edition of the Chronicle and shows
+The cutting above, right, is from the August 3 edition of the Chronicle and shows

 Alan with his mock front page and his wife, Margaret, with a bouquet of